Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

-        National University or has a teaching and scientific research contract with the training unit according to the provisions of law; working full-time at the training unit with the contract term in accordance with the doctoral student\'s full-time study and research plan.
+        National University or has a teaching and scientific research contract with the training unit according to the provisions of law; working full-time at the training unit with the contract term in accordance with the doctoral student's full-time study and research plan.
 In case the thesis has two supervisors, the decision to assign supervisors must clearly state the main supervisor and the secondary supervisor or co-supervisor;